KevinDeng2002/MyBill/README.md

 * There are detailed comments in each java file.

-The startup file is: startup.java
+The startup file is: startup

 Before developing, please ensure that your Java version is not lower than 1.8, and confirm your MySQL installation path